 The Pyongyang Marathon is formally known in the Democratic People’s Republic of Korea (DPRK or North Korea) as the Mangyongdae Prize International Marathon.
 It is held every year on the Sunday before the President Kim Il Sung’s birthday (April 15th).
-It is ranked at present by the IAAF as a Bronze Label Road Race.
+This year’s event will be AIMS certified (the Association of International Marathon and Distance Races)

 The Marathon begins and ends at the Kim Il Sung Stadium in Pyongyang.
 The race was opened to amateur runners and tourists in 2014 and will welcome any participants for future tours.
 There are four different distances available to runners: the 5km marathon, mini marathon, half marathon and full marathon.